ajithgitrepo/hrms/README.md

-This is HRMS project developed by TTFs
+This is HRMS project developed by TTF